lammps/lammps/doc/src/variable.rst

 The *is_defined(category,id)* function checks whether an instance of a style or variable with a specific ID or name is currently defined within LAMMPS.
-The suppported categories are *compute*, *dump*, *fix*, *group*, *region*, and *variable*.
-Each of these styles (as well as the variable command) can be speficied multiple times within LAMMPS, each with a unique *id*.
+The supported categories are *compute*, *dump*, *fix*, *group*, *region*, and *variable*.
+Each of these styles (as well as the variable command) can be specified multiple times within LAMMPS, each with a unique *id*.
 This function checks whether the specified *id* exists.
 For category *variable", the *id* is the variable name.